 Once installed, you can use it like so:

-If you’re looking for a nice-looking date range picker with little to no CSS customization on your part, then this package is for you.
-But even though that’s the case, this library is still highly customizable.
-The only downside is that the docs and examples can use a little improvement.
-So if you’re looking to implement some uncommon date range picker functionality, then you might have a bit of trouble.
+If you’re looking for a nice-looking date range picker with little to no CSS customization on your part, then react-date-range is the package is for you.
+But, even though that’s the case, this library is still highly customizable.
+Unfortunately, the docs and examples could use some improvement.
+So, if you’re looking to implement some uncommon date range picker functionality, you might have some trouble.

 npm install react-date-range date-fns --save